andresp/cablemodem-status/README.md

-# Cable Modem status retriever
+# Cable Modem Status Retriever

 This script retrieves channel information from a cable modem and stores time series data to an InfluxDB.
-The data can then be visualized using tools such as Grafana.
+The data can be visualized using tools such as Grafana.

 ## Supported Modems